Children of Invention

 2009 DC Asian Pacific American Film Festival – Best Narrative Short

-An encounter with a crocodile is not the only danger these Australian Filipino children face.
+An bankruptcy attorney phoenix with a crocodile is not the only danger these Australian Filipino children face.
 An atmospheric reflection on nature and family.